Drive (The X-Files): Plot

 In a live news report, a high-speed car chase comes to an end in the Nevada desert.
-Assuming it to be a kidnapping, police pull the female passenger from the car and place her into the protective custody of a police vehicle.
-The driver, Patrick Crump (Bryan Cranston), is pushed to the asphalt and handcuffed.
-The woman, his wife, begins violently banging her head against the police car window.
+Assuming it to be a kidnapping, police pull the female passenger from the car and place her in the back of a police vehicle while her husband, Patrick Crump (Bryan Cranston), is handcuffed.
+The woman begins violently banging her head against the police car window.
 As the news chopper catches all of this on film, the woman's head explodes, sending a spray of blood across the window.

-Mulder and Scully get wind of this bizarre car chase as they're doing work in Buhl, Idaho investigating possible domestic terrorism.
-Mulder coerces Scully into taking a detour to Elko, Nevada on a hunch that this may be an X-File.
-Crump, who has started to develop symptoms of a sickness, is put in an ambulance.
-Mulder, wishing to speak to Crump, follows the ambulance and ends up being kidnapped by Crump, who has escaped from the police.
+FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson), investigating possible domestic terrorism in Buhl, Idaho, get wind of the bizarre car chase.
+Mulder coerces Scully into taking a detour to Elko, Nevada, on a hunch that this may be an X-File.
+Meanwhile, Crump, who has started to develop symptoms of a sickness, is put in an ambulance.
+Mulder, wishing to speak to Crump, follows the ambulance, only to end up being kidnapped by Crump when he escapes police custody.

-Mulder realizes that Crump is suffering from a painful sensation of pressure building in his head and that the only way to alleviate this pressure is to drive west.
-At first, Scully believes that Crump is suffering from some sort of infection; she takes a hazmat team to investigate the Crumps' home and finds a dog suffering the same symptoms and dead birds on a neighbor's property, but on noting that the neighbor herself, who is deaf, was unaffected, she then discovers a U.S. Navy antenna array emitting ELF waves stretches beneath their property.
+Mulder realizes that Crump is suffering from a painful sensation of pressure building in his head and that the only way to alleviate his symptoms is to drive west.
+Scully initially believes that Crump is suffering from some sort of infection, taking a hazmat team to investigate the Crumps' home.
+There, she finds a dog suffering similar symptoms and dead birds on a neighbor's property, although the neighbor herself, who is deaf, was unaffected.
+Scully then discovers that a United States Navy antenna array emitting ELF waves stretches beneath the Crump property.
 Scully deduces that an abnormal surge in these waves somehow caused a rising pressure in the inner ear of the nearby inhabitants.
 Westward motion and an increase in speed seem to be the only thing to help ease the pain of the increasing pressure.

-Initially, thinking that the FBI agent is part of a government conspiracy, Crump forces Mulder at gunpoint to drive, infuriating him along the way with antisemitic slurs.
+Initially, thinking that the FBI agent is part of a government conspiracy, Crump forces Mulder at gunpoint to drive, trying to provoke him along the way with antisemitic remarks.
 Eventually, Mulder and Crump make amends and attempt to work out a solution before it is too late.
 Mulder explains to Crump that Scully will meet them at the Pacific Coast, the end of the highway.
-There she will insert a needle into Crump's inner ear, hopefully relieving the pressure.
-Unfortunately, when Scully arrives, Crump has already died.
+There, she will insert a needle into Crump's inner ear, hopefully relieving the pressure.
+However, by the time Mulder meets Scully and the police at a beach in California, Crump has already died from his condition.
+Back in Washington D.C., Mulder and Scully are reprimanded by Assistant Director Kersh for straying from their original assignment and amassing large debts during the Crump investigation, and are forbidden from investigating any further X-Files cases.